Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge

 Most existing CPI extraction methods can be roughly categorized into two classes: statistical machine learning-based methods and neural network-based methods.
 Statistical machine learning-based methods usually exploit elaborate kernel functions or explicit feature engineering to extract CPIs.
-For example, \citep{warikoo2018lptk} utilized a linguistic pattern-aware dependency tree kernel to extract CPIs, and their method obtains an F-score of 36.54\%. \citep{lung2019extracting} constructed chemical-protein relation (CPR) pairs and triplets and exploited sophisticated features to implement CPI extraction.
-Their method achieves an F-score of 56.71\%.
+For example, \citep{warikoo2018lptk} utilized a linguistic pattern-aware dependency tree kernel to extract CPIs. \citep{lung2019extracting} constructed chemical-protein relation (CPR) pairs and triplets and exploited sophisticated features to implement CPI extraction.
 In general, the performance of these methods depends heavily on the designed kernel function and chosen feature set, which is an empirical and skill-dependent work.
 Compared with statistical machine learning-based methods, neural network-based methods can automatically learn latent features and have become a dominant method for CPI extraction.
-For example, \citep{corbett2018improving} introduced transfer learning and specialized word embeddings to extract CPIs, and their method obtains an F-score of 61.41\%. \citep{peng2018extracting} proposed a method integrating a support vector machine (SVM) \citep{cortes1995support}, a convolutional neural network (CNN) \citep{kim2014convolutional} and a recurrent neural network (RNN) to extract CPIs.
-Their system achieves an F-score of 64.10\%. \citep{sun2019deep} attempted to improve the performance of CPI extraction by introducing the entity attention mechanism and ELMo representations \citep{peters2018deep} into the stacked bidirectional long short-term memory (Bi-LSTM) \citep{hochreiter1997long}.
+For example, \citep{peng2018extracting} proposed a method integrating a support vector machine (SVM) \citep{cortes1995support}, a convolutional neural network (CNN) \citep{kim2014convolutional} and a recurrent neural network (RNN) to extract CPIs. \citep{sun2019deep} attempted to improve CPI extraction by introducing the entity attention and ELMo representations \citep{peters2018deep} into the bidirectional long short-term memory (Bi-LSTM) \citep{hochreiter1997long}.